sulli365/crypto_crawling/memory-bank/progress.md

 The project is currently in the **early development phase**, with focus on:
 1. Extending API coverage beyond CoinGecko
-2. Refining the RAG agent
+2. Deploying database functions for vector search and duplicate detection
-3. Enhancing the user interface
+3. Enhancing the RAG agent capabilities
-4. Testing the reorganized project structure
+4. Improving the Streamlit user interface

 ### Milestone Progress